 The Convention on International Trade in Endangered Species of Wild Fauna and Flora, a.k.a.
 Washington Convention, is a multilateral treaty protecting endangered plants and animals since July 1, 1975.

 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten the survival of the species in the wild, and it accords varying degrees of protection to more than 35,000 species of animals and plants.

 Because it is a moral imperative, a sound sustainable approach to business, and the law, AKNAS scrupulously abides by the convention.

 Our clients who start working with exotic leathers will need to obtain an import permit through their country’s relevant administration (contacts on the CITES website).

 The workshop or "atelier" in French is on the first floor of a townhouse building in the north of Bangkok.
 With its office and showroom on the second floor overviewing it.
 It is compact, self-sufficient and the perfect configuration to ensure a continuous control chain from mood board to shipment.
 L'atelier is split into 5 departments:

 - Small & medium leather goods and handbags

 Expectations are very high, but the atmosphere of the workshop is warm and friendly.
-The management model set in place by Nah and Stéphane has paid: over 50% of the craftsmen have been there since the company's creation in 2001.
+The management model set in place by Nah and Stéphane has paid: most craftsmen have been there since the company's creation in 2001.

 or "Savoir-Faire", preferably evolved over centuries, is a very French approach to pretty much everything.
 AKNAS being half French, it is not surprising to find it at each step of the production of any creations of the workshop.